How hip hop took over Chinese mainstream music

 Nature and travel: winning combo for Chinese travellers

 As today we celebrate World Environment Day, we’re taking a brief look at the growing interest Chinese independent travellers have in nature when travelling abroad.
-There is a lot of different kinds of travel, and amongst those, many travellers go for adventure one as they want to get away from the city and reconnect themselves with nature.
+There are many different kinds of travel, but many travellers go for adventure to get away from the city and reconnect with nature.

 Lights, camera, action: Chinese travellers, celebrities and film festivals